-• As needed, booster doses for tetanus-diphtheria.
+• As needed, booster doses for tetanus-diphtheria, measles, and a one-time dose of polio vaccine for adults.
 Hepatitis B vaccine is now recommended for all infants and for children ages 11-12 years who did not complete the series as infants.